bgcasey/code_standards/README.md

 filtered_data <- data %>% filter(variable == "value")
 ```

+---

 ## 3. Documenting Functions

-Properly documenting your functions ensures that they are easy to understand and use, not just by yourself but by collaborators and future users.
-Below is a breakdown of the essential components of a well-documented function.
+Functions should be well-documented to ensure they are understandable and easy to use.
+See [Roxygen2](https://roxygen2.r-lib.org/) for more information on function style conventions.

 ### Function Header

-Each R function should include a detailed header that documents the function's purpose, its inputs (parameters), and the expected output.
-The provided template follows the [Roxygen2](https://roxygen2.r-lib.org/) style.
+Each function should have a header that describes the function's purpose, its inputs (parameters), and the expected output:

-#### Components of a well-documented function

 | **Component**   | **Description**                                                                                                                                                              |
 | --------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |